nrfconnect/sdk-nrf/samples/bluetooth/mesh/light/README.rst

 * Health Server provides ``attention`` callbacks that are used during provisioning to call your attention to the device.
   These callbacks trigger blinking of the LEDs.

-The model handling is implemented in :file:`src/model_handler.c`, which uses the :ref:`dk_buttons_and_leds_readme` library to control each LED on the board according to the matching received messages of Generic OnOff Server.
+The model handling is implemented in :file:`src/model_handler.c`, which uses the :ref:`dk_buttons_and_leds_readme` library to control each LED on the development kit according to the matching received messages of Generic OnOff Server.

 Requirements
 ************